Purpose

 In the case of conference travel, submissions should include the name and location of the conference, the title, authors and abstract of the paper submitted to the conference.
 The support of the British Society of Rheology should be mentioned in the conference presentation, and the Society's logo may be used for this purpose.

-Applicants should justify why they consider themselves an `early-career' researcher in their submission.
+Applicants should justify why they consider themselves an early-career researcher in their submission.

 A breakdown of the projected costs and a brief supporting letter from the head of school/line manager (and the host institution/company in the case of a research visit) should also be included.